-Two significant contributors to popcorn ceilings’ cracking are natural wear-and-tear and damage caused by moisture.
+Two significant contributors to crack in popcorn ceiling are natural wear-and-tear and damage caused by moisture.
 Old buildings show structural weaknesses, causing the stucco layer to sag and, eventually, crack.
 Moisture also weakens the ceiling’s dry mixture, which may cause it to crack.

 Having cracks on one’s ceiling is not an unusual occurrence, especially in older buildings.
 Popcorn/stucco ceilings are incredibly brittle and may contain some hazardous chemical components.
 Let’s consider the warning signs known as popcorn ceiling cracks and the reasons they appear on popcorn ceilings.

 Popcorn ceilings are made of tiny particles of one of two possible components.
 One is vermiculite, a natural mineral commonly used in buildings for heat and cold insulation and fire and sound protection.
 Vermiculite is also for gardening, where it acts as a sponge – retaining water and improving aeration.

 The second component that may be used to create the popcorn ceilings is polystyrene, commonly used for packaging and thermal insulation in buildings, refrigerators, and large cold storage.
 Polystyrene is used in some popcorn ceiling mixtures as rigid foam due to its durability and resistance to water-based damage.